dannymagnus/CI_MS1_RRWeddings/README.md

 - Responsive navigation bar mirrored across each page which enables users to navigate the site without user the browser buttons.
 - A footer across all pages with links to social media, terms and conditions with pricing, links to featured partners.
 - Modal where you can book an intial enquiry with the site owner/company.
-- Pricing page which communicates the benefits of membership clearly and explains costs simply.
+- Pricing page which communicates the costs of the different products and packages simply.
 - Contact form where the customer can send an enquiry, when all fields are populated.
 - Embedded map with pin to show company location.
 - Contact details with email address and business address for further correspondance and to provide more that one contact method.